deepakuniyaliit/hacktoberfest2021/README.md

 Example - For the first program in the list I will make file name - Q1_factorial_sum.c or Q1_factorial_sum.cpp or Q1_factorial_sum.py etc.

 8. Indent the code properly with necessary comments in the file.

+Note:
+---

+- A pull request with any label containing the word 'spam' or 'invalid' will be considered ineligible for Hacktoberfest.

+- If a maintainer reports your pull request as spam, it will not be counted toward your participation in Hacktoberfest.

+- If a maintainer reports behavior that’s not in line with the project’s code of conduct, you will be ineligible to participate.

 Resources: